the-reefshark/tp/docs/UserGuide.md

 </div>

 ### 5.3 Listing all bugs : `list`
+(by Rishabh)

 After running the search command you might want to see all the bugs you have in your KanBug Tracker at one glance.
-Thats where the `list` can be used.
+Thats where `list` can be used.

 Format: `list`